lino-framework/book/docs/specs/ledger.rst

   Fiscal year

-    Usually (but not always) same as a calendar year.
-A sequence of :term:`accounting periods <accounting period>` covered by an annual report.
+    A sequence of consecutive :term:`accounting periods <accounting period>` covered by an annual business activity report.

+    This usually corresponds to a calendar year.
+But not always.
+Exceptions may be companies having a shifted annual report or transitional periods.

     When the annual report has been published (declared to the national tax office), the fiscal year should be closed to prevent accidental changes in the ledger of that year.